-Early Admission
+Early Admission/Dual Enrollment

 A student who has completed the junior year of high school may apply for early admission in order to take classes and earn college credit while still in high school.
-Students granted early admission may enroll in two classes during the summer between the junior and senior years and one class per term during the senior year.
-Students who seek early admission must submit the documents required for first-time freshman applicants and a letter of recommendation from a high school counselor, principal, or teacher.
+Students who seek early admission must submit the documents required for first-time freshman applicants and be recommended by a high school counselor, principal, or teacher.
 Early admission requires a minimum high school GPA of 3.0 and a minimum ACT composite score of 20 (SAT score of 950).